 Over recent months in the US, people have been resigning from their places of employment.
 True, many have done so in reaction to the COVID-19 vaccination requirements.
 However, there is another side to this phenomenon – people have been loaded with additional work and aren’t able to cope.
 This is leading to burnout.

 Meet Richard (not his real name), who resigned after nine-and-a-half years in his job, citing burnout.
-He purposely gave up a successful career and stable paycheck, as he needed a break.
+He purposely gave up a successful career and stable paycheck, as he needed a break and quick.
 His work-life balance had gone completely off track, and he lost himself in the process.
-His fellow workers were earning 20% more than he was, making him feel undervalued.
+His fellow workers were earning 20% more than he was, making him feel undervalued even though he is resourceful and has the experience, but also available when needed.
 In reaction, Richard lashed out at his family, accusing them of wasting his time in the mornings − time he wanted to spend sitting at his desk checking his emails.
 Richard finally accepted that he needed to take a break − a slowdown was required.
 Albeit that an uncertain future frightened him, and letting go of the familiar was alarming, Richard believed in himself.
 And he believed in nurturing himself, rather than allowing mental issues to take hold and grow in his life.
-He knew that his decision would haunt him; but he was also curious to explore new possibilities.
+He knew that his decision would haunt him, but he was also curious to explore new possibilities.